Why not in my backyard? Why? Not in my backyard!

 supply.
 When planners and developers

-its current character, the risk is that they end up creating is the antithesis of what was
+choose a location for intensification because of its attractiveness the risk is that they end up creating the antithesis of what was

 The result is